numbertheory/code-break/README.md

 ## Special commands

-q = Quit the game
+q = quit the game

 c = cheat (display the answer, helpful for debugging)